OpenSiPM/sipm-bias-control/README.md

 A list of components required can be viewed online in the interactive [bill of materials](http://htmlpreview.github.io/?https://github.com/OpenSiPM/sipm-bias-control/blob/master/bias-control/kicad/bom/ibom.html).

+Note: a more powerful and easier to solder version is also available:  [firmware setup instructions]([bias-control-lt8362](https://github.com/OpenSiPM/sipm-bias-control/tree/master/bias-control-lt8362)).

 ![Image of bias generator](https://github.com/OpenSiPM/sipm-bias-control/blob/master/bias-control/bias.jpg)

 # power-supply